Radstorm: Residency Programs

 The Anchor Archive Zine Library hosts a zine fair every year in the early fall in which zine authors and other printed media artists from Nova Scotia, as well as outside Nova Scotia, have the ability to showcase their work.
 This event is called ZineFest, and is a continuation of the formerly named “Halifax Zine Fair”.
-Through ZineFest, Anchor Archive has begun a residency program, Zinefest Residency, tailored to zine making, in which two artists starting in September 2020 will begin the residency in Halifax with provided accommodation and studio spaces.
-Their final projects are to be showcased at ZineFest by October 3, 2020.
+Through ZineFest, Anchor Archive has begun a residency program, Zinefest Residency, tailored to zine making, in which two artists starting in September 2020 would begin the residency in Halifax with provided accommodation and studio spaces.
+Their final projects were to be showcased at ZineFest by October 3, 2020.
 Through Radstorm, Inkstorm Screenprinting Studio, SADRAD and Anchor Archive Zine Library a residency program open to artists in visual, performing, and other creative arts was started in 2016.
 The program ran in partnership with the Deanery Project, a not-for-profit collective in the Eastern Shore (Nova Scotia).
-The residency offered artists the space and resources to complete their proposed projects or events, as well as accommodation in close proximity to Radstorm.
+The residency offered artists the space and resources to complete their proposed projects or events, as well as accommodation near to Radstorm.